 Granton boning knife – precise removal of bones and fat

-This wide boning knife from Granton features a 15 cm blade made of stainless Sheffield steel and an ergonomic handle crafted from durable red polypropylene.
-Weighing only 110 grams, this knife provides the necessary control and precision to work efficiently with meat.
+This wide boning knife from Granton features a 15 cm blade in stainless Sheffield steel and an ergonomic handle in hard-wearing red polypropylene.
+Weighing just 110 grams, the knife gives you the control and precision needed to work efficiently with meat.

-It is ideal for cutting meat pieces, removing bones, and trimming fat with great accuracy.
+Ideal for carving cuts of meat, removing bones and trimming fat with great accuracy.

 Quality knife with over 400 years of experience

-Granton has been manufacturing knives in Sheffield, England since 1601 and is renowned for its exceptional quality.
-The wide blade of this boning knife gives you the strength needed to work around bones, while the ergonomic handle ensures a secure and comfortable grip throughout the process.
-With a hardness rating of 56 HRC, it offers a great balance between sharpness and durability.
+Granton has been producing knives in Sheffield, England since 1601 and is renowned for its outstanding quality.
+The wide blade on this boning knife gives you the strength needed to work around bones, while the ergonomic handle ensures a firm and comfortable grip throughout the entire process.
+The knife's hardness of 56 HRC provides a good balance between sharpness and durability.

-Weighing only 110 grams, this boning knife fits comfortably in your hand without causing fatigue during prolonged use.
-The wide, sturdy blade made of plate steel allows you to work precisely around bones and joints, resulting in less waste and more usable meat.
-The red polypropylene handle not only provides a secure grip, even with wet hands, but also makes the knife easy to locate in the kitchen.
+Weighing just 110 grams, this boning knife sits comfortably in the hand without causing fatigue during extended use.
+The wide, rigid sheet steel blade allows you to work precisely around bones and joints, resulting in less waste and more usable meat.
+The red polypropylene handle not only provides a secure grip even with wet hands, but also makes the knife easy to locate in the kitchen.

 Maintenance and care

-To maintain the knife's sharpness and extend its lifespan, it is recommended to wash it by hand and dry it immediately after use.
-The knife is not dishwasher safe, as this could damage both the blade and handle.
-With proper maintenance, this Granton boning knife will be a reliable tool for many years to come.
+To preserve the knife's sharpness and extend its service life, it is recommended to wash it by hand and dry it immediately after use.
+The knife is not dishwasher safe, as this can damage both the blade and the handle.
+With proper care, this Granton boning knife will be a reliable tool for many years to come.

-- A precise 15 cm wide blade made of stainless Sheffield steel
+- A precise 15 cm wide blade in stainless Sheffield steel

 - An ergonomic handle in red polypropylene for a secure grip